andreagiassi/microservice-rbac-user-management/README.md

 I'm not working at the moment...
 Thanks!

+#### Migration for Spring Boot 3
+The branch "spring-boot-3" contains the necessary updates in order to use this microservice with the last spring boot 3 version.

+Remember that Spring Boot 3 is based on the Jakarta project and not the J2EE one.
+Also the spring fox / Swagger dependency has been removed.
+In addition the java version needed is the Java 17.

+The REST apis offered from the "spring-boot-3" microservices are the same likes the standard java 8 version.

 #### Exposed REST apis
 Here below the most relevant features exposed using REST Apis: